FlorentinDUBOIS/kraken/README.md

 docker exec -ti kraken bash
 ```

-See how finish this install in the bottom.
+See how finish this install below.

 ## By run a standalone server